1932–33 FA Cup: First round proper

-At this stage 43 clubs from the Football League Third Division North and South joined the 24 non-league clubs having come through the qualifying rounds, plus Third Division South club Brighton & Hove Albion (who failed to apply for exemption and played in the preliminary rounds - they would ultimately reach the Fifth Round!).
-Barnsley, and Watford were given a bye to the Third Round.
-To make the number of matches up, non-league Marine and Dulwich Hamlet were given byes to this round.
+At this stage 41 clubs from the Football League Third Division North and South joined the 25 clubs that came through the qualifying rounds.
+Barnsley and Watford were given byes to the third round.
+To make the number of matches up, non-league sides Dulwich Hamlet and Marine were given byes to this round as the winner and finalist from the previous season's FA Amateur Cup.

 34 matches were scheduled to be played on Saturday, 26 November 1932.
 Eight were drawn and went to replays in the following midweek fixture, of which one went to a second replay.

 Second round proper

 The matches were played on Saturday, 10 December 1932.
 Six matches were drawn, with replays taking place in the following midweek fixture.
 Of these, one game went to a second replay.